authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

    possibly empty set of records is returned.
 4. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.
+5. If the resulting record includes the [Local-part Selector](#local-part-selectors) tag lps=true then the client MUST first normalize the local-part of the RFC5322.From header as detailed in [Local-part Selector](#local-part-selectors), and if this differs from any selector and domain combination already queried, MUST query DNS for the BIMI TXT record at the domain constructed by concatenating the normalized selector, the string '_bimi', and the Author domain.
+If a valid BIMI record is found then this should be used, if not then the BIMI record retrieved in step 3 MUST be used instead.
-5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Organizational Domain (as defined in DMARC [@!RFC7489]) corresponding to the Author Domain.
+6. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Organizational Domain (as defined in DMARC [@!RFC7489]) corresponding to the Author Domain.
 A custom selector that does not exist falls back to
    \<selector\>._bimi.\<organizationalDomain\>.
 A possibly empty set of records is returned.
-6. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.
+7. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.
+8. If the resulting record includes the [Local-part Selector](#local-part-selectors) tag lps=true then the client MUST first normalize the local-part of the RFC5322.From header as detailed in [Local-part Selector](#local-part-selectors), and if this differs from any selector and domain combination already queried, MUST query DNS for the BIMI TXT record at the domain constructed by concatenating the normalized selector, the string '_bimi', and the Organizational domain.
+If a valid BIMI record is found then this should be used, if not then the BIMI record retrieved in step 6 MUST be used instead.
-7. If the remaining set contains multiple records or no records, Assertion Record Discovery terminates and BIMI processing MUST NOT be performed for this message.
+8. If the remaining set contains multiple records or no records, Assertion Record Discovery terminates and BIMI processing MUST NOT be performed for this message.
-8. If the remaining set contains only a single record, this record is used for BIMI Assertion.
+9. If the remaining set contains only a single record, this record is used for BIMI Assertion.

 ## Indicator Discovery. {#indicator-discovery}